mnot/I-D/rfc5988bis/draft.md

 significant can do so.

 Links are conveyed in *link serialisations*; they are the "bytes on the wire", and can occur in various forms.
+For example, Atom {{RFC4287}} and HTML {{W3C.REC-html5-20141028}} both defined serialisations of links into their respective formats, and {{header}} defines how to serialise links in HTTP header fields.

-This specification does not define a general syntax for links, nor does it mandate a specific context for any given link; it is expected that serialisations of links will specify both aspects.
-One such serialisation is communication of links through HTTP headers, specified in {{header}}.
+This specification does not define a general syntax for links across different serialisations, nor does it mandate a specific context for any given link; it is expected that serialisations of links will specify both aspects.

 Finally, links are consumed by *link applications*.
 Generally, an application will define the link relation types it uses, along with the serialisations that they might occur within.
-For example, the application "Web browsing" looks for the "stylesheet" link relation type in the HTML link serialisation.
+For example, the application "Web browsing" looks for the "stylesheet" link relation type in the HTML link serialisation, whereas the application "AtomPub" uses the "edit" and "edit-media" link relations.

 # Link Relation Types